You are currently viewing What Happens to Your Muscles When You Work Out? How They Repair and Grow

 • improved strength

-• better endurance
+• better workout performance

 • gradual increases in muscle size

-Your Muscles Adapt to Handle Future Stress
+Your Muscles Adapt to Future Demands

-That is why progressive overload matters.
+This is why progressive overload matters.
 If your workouts stay too easy for too long, your muscles have less reason to adapt.

 Does Soreness Mean Your Muscles Are Growing?